 A daylight and sunlight assessment is a technical document that analyses the potential impact of a development on the daylight, sunlight and overshadowing on the surrounding properties, or, assesses how much daylight and sunlight your proposed house will get…

-What’s the difference between a daylight and sunlight assessment and rights of light assessment?
+What’s the difference between a daylight and sunlight assessment and a right of light assessment?

 Local planning authorities will often request daylight and sunlight assessments from a developer.
 Right of light is a separate legal matter to the planning process.
-Daylight and sunlight (for planning) only considers impact on habitable rooms, whereas right to light also considers non-habitable areas too.
+Daylight and sunlight (for planning) only consider the impact on habitable rooms (whereas right to light cases also consider non-habitable areas too).

-At this stage, it should be noted that the Daylight and Sunlight Tests and assessments are integral to the Planning system and are entirely separate from the Legal Right to Light, which uses different parameters to assess the acceptability of light implications on a neighbouring property.
+At this stage, it should be noted that the Daylight and Sunlight tests and assessments are integral to the Planning system and are entirely separate from Legal Right to Light matters, which uses different parameters to assess the acceptability of light implications on a neighbouring property.

-Even though in many circumstances, satisfactory results for the Daylight and Sunlight tests will probably also mean reasonable conclusions regarding Legal Right to Light assessments, this is not always the case and both need to be considered separately.
+Even though, in some circumstances, satisfactory results for the Daylight and Sunlight tests may also mean reasonable conclusions regarding Legal Right to Light assessments, this is not always the case, and both need to be considered separately.
 The normal assessment method for Daylight and Sunlight assessments regarding applications for planning permission uses ‘Site Layout Planning for Daylight and Sunlight’, formerly referred to as BRE 209.